Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 For this section we have tried to come up with use cases for some of the specialties in the Software Engineering domain.

-We think it is important to give some specific examples so users new to optimization know what to look for.
+We think it is important to give some specific examples so users new to optimization might have an idea what to look for.
+Do keep in mind that the examples we came up with are just hypothetical use cases to illustrate a point, they might not be applicable in their current format.

 .. note::
-   Not only **can** these scenarios be applied in the real-world, they **are** applied in the real world... by us!
+   Not only **can** optimization be applied in the software engineering domain, they **are** being applied... by us!
 For :ref:`example <testing_strategy>`, in our CI/CD process we utilize optimization to smartly select which machines to run tests on and what kind of testing environment to setup.
 So we are using Gurobi to optimize the development process at Gurobi!